Is Your Face Wash Aging Your Skin?

 The two main ingredients to look for (and avoid) in a face wash are "bad" alcohols and harsh surfactants.
 Unfortunately, lots of facial wash and cleansing products have a really high content of both of them.
 Over time, daily use of these products have shown in studies to damage your skin barrier.

-The skin barrier's main function is to keep moisture in your skin to prevent dehydration.
+The skin barrier's main function is to keep moisture levels balanced within your skin to prevent dehydration.
 And to also keep environmental hazards like free radicals, UV rays, and bacteria out preventing skin reactions and premature aging.

 A healthy, strong skin barrier —or lack thereof, is the difference between glowing skin or dull skin.